-27D.
-J. Martin & Loomis, K. S. (2013).
-Building teachers: A constructivist approach to introducing education.
-Cengage Learning, p.24 educational content in mass media, such as educational television programs, documentaries, and online platforms, provides engaging and interactive learning experiences for homeschooling students.
-Eurthermore, the study was informed that, these resources utilize captivating visuals, storytelling techniques, and interactive elements to make learning enjoyable and effective.
-The respondent further alluded that, by incorporating educational content into their curriculum, homeschooling families can enhance student engagement and foster a love for learning.
-29
+Mass media can blend education and entertainment into edutainment, providing engaging content that captivates homeschooling students.
+Platforms like educational television shows, podcasts, and interactive apps offer a combination of educational material and entertainment value, making learning enjoyable and interactive (Martin and Loomis 2013).
+Through interviews with parents of homeschooling students, it emerged that content in mass media, such as educational television programs, documentaries, and online platforms, provide engaging and interactive learning experiences for homeschooling students (Oral interview, 28/3/2023).
+One parent had this to say "I like the way mass media caters for the different learning styles.
+These resources utilize captivating visuals, storytelling techniques, and interactive elements to make learning enjoyable and effective".
+The respondent further alluded that, by incorporating educational content into their curriculum, homeschooling families can enhance student engagement and foster a love for learning (Oral interview, 28/3/2023).